Should Commercial Property Owners Bypass the First Hearing?

 The problem is that the first level hearing is often the best opportunity to obtain the lowest reduction, and it is hard to advise clients that they should consent to losing the first hearing.
 Especially considering, that commercial property owners are given the opportunity to present an appraisal and/or other evidence without ever having to share it with the taxing entities beforehand.
 This means that you gain the element of surprise with your evidence.
 Also, taxing entities will not have any time to prepare for cross-examination of your evidence and typically have zero evidence prepared to present at the BPAAR.

-Also, if you are able to obtain a large reduction, there is no guarantee that any of the taxing entities will timely file a second appeal, meaning the case is over.
+Also, if you are able to obtain a large reduction from the Allegheny County assessment, there is no guarantee that any of the taxing entities will timely file a second appeal, meaning the case is over.
 This means that sometimes commercial property owners can receive large assessment reductions at the first level, with minimal scrutiny and/or appeals from the taxing entities.

-I have always been a strong advocate of using the entire appeals process if possible.
-I have had many cases where we have won significant reductions at the BPAAR, which were never appealed by the school district to the BOV because they simply missed it.
-Sometimes, the taxing entities miss filing a second appeal, even when they meant to and if you choose the bypass process, you lose that opportunity.
+We have always been a strong advocate of using the entire appeals process if possible.
+We have had many cases where we have won significant reductions at the BPAAR, which were never appealed by the school district to the BOV because they simply missed it.
+Sometimes, the taxing entities miss filing a second appeal, even when they meant to, and if you choose the bypass process, you lose that opportunity.

-However, if the new 2013 assessment is going to have a significant impact on your own short-term finances or those of your tenants, then I will sometimes recommend bypassing the BPAAR hearing and moving directly to the BOV.
+However, if the new Allegheny County assessment is going to have a significant impact on your own short-term finances or those of your tenants, then we will sometimes recommend bypassing the BPAAR hearing and moving directly to the BOV.
 This is a complicated decision that needs to be jointly made with your counsel.

-If you are a commercial property owner and have questions about the commercial bypass procedure or an Allegheny County property assessment issue, please feel free to call attorneys Noah Paul Fardo or Nicole Hauptman for help at (412) 802.6666 or email us at firstname.lastname@example.org.
+If you are a commercial property owner and have questions about the commercial bypass procedure or an Allegheny County property assessment issue, please feel free to contact us for a free consultation.